romainaugier/pho/README.md

 # pho

-Perfect Hash Oracle is a cli tool that generates perfect hash-tables for any given dataset, in many languages.
+pho (Perfect Hash Oracle) is a cli tool that generates perfect hash-tables for any given dataset, in many languages.

 ## Usage